Chandra953/GVSU641-IntlStuds/index.md

 ## Key Features:
 - User login/Authentication
-- Scroll to see the jewlery
+- Scroll to see the jewelery
-- Serch bar to find products using keywords
+- Search bar to find products using keywords
-- Chat with Admin for any custom jewlery making
+- Chat with Admin for any custom jewelery making

 ## Project Artifacts